| Chesapeake Regnads – 1936-1942 & 1943-1950Steve Lyon, GM Franchise #15 & #2 History

 A NY debt broker was all that was interested in the franchise at the time;

 but even they gave up after two seasons.
+Finally, in 1995, a savior arrived.

 Another son of Connecticut, Michael Mancini brought back the stability that